 For exact ingredient quantities, please see the recipe card below!

-Want to customize your scones?
+Want to customize this scone recipe?
 Try:

-- Sweeter dried fruits may be substituted for the dates - raisins, apricots, blueberries, sweet cherries, sweetened cranberries, etc.
+- Sweeter dried fruits may be substituted for the dates - raisins, apricots, blueberries, sweet cherries, sweetened dried cranberries, etc.

 - 1 teaspoon of lemon or orange zest can be added.